ikko/sym/docs/topics/5_mixinability/index.md

 ```
 ## Freezing Mechanism

-To ensure stability and prevent unintended modifications in production environments, the `Symbol` framework provides a `freeze&(&)` mechanism.
-Once invoked, `freeze&(&)` prevents any further registration or modification of mixins, effectively locking down the `Symbol` class's behavior.
+To ensure stability and prevent unintended modifications in production environments, the `Symbol` framework provides a `freeze()` mechanism.
+Once invoked, `freeze()` prevents any further registration or modification of mixins, effectively locking down the `Symbol` class's behavior.
 This is particularly valuable in long-running applications or systems where dynamic changes could lead to unpredictable states.

-## Illustrative Examples
+## Examples

 **High-Tech: Dynamic Feature Flagging in SaaS Platforms**
 ```python